WHMHammer/robust-mini-batch-gradient-descent/README.md

 - Wrote the README

-- Contributed to the group meetings

 [Robin Luo](https://github.com/robinzixuan)

 - Implemented the Huber loss (forward loss)

-- Implemented the following tests:
+- Tested the following contamination family:

     - edge contamination

-    - begin contamination

-    - end contamination

-    - mid contamination

-    - mid rand contamination

 - Wrote the following parts of the final report: